grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 .. _pithos_view_registration:

-2.3 Register pithos view as an oauth 2.0 client in astakos
+2.3 Register pithos view as an OAuth 2.0 client in astakos
 ----------------------------------------------------------

 Starting from synnefo version 0.15, the pithos view, in order to get access to